chucknorris/uppercut/README.markdown

 It helps keep to the product updated, pays for site hosting, etc. https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4410250

 # RELEASE NOTES
+=1.0.2.0=
+* Default versioning follows the old scheme.
+Semantic versioning is accomplished by adding this to your config file: <property name="version.use_semanticversioning" value="true" overwrite="false" /> (r357)
+* Gem building failure will not fail the build. (r357)
+* UppercuT reported version fix. (r357)

 =1.0.1.0=
 * UppercuT has an option to use the old versioning as well.
 You need to add this to your config file: <property name="version.use_semanticversioning" value="false" overwrite="false" /> (r354)
 * Linux fixes for opening items (from Svein Ackenhausen) (r355)